 Worldwide economic conditions have experienced a significant downturn over the last several years, including slower economic activity, tightened credit markets, inflation and deflation concerns, increased fuel prices, decreased consumer confidence, reduced corporate profits, reduced or canceled capital spending, adverse business conditions and liquidity concerns.
 These conditions make it difficult for businesses, governments and consumers to accurately forecast and plan future activities.
 Many governments are experiencing significant deficits that may cause them to curtail spending significantly or reallocate funds away from defense programs.
-For example, sales of our TACNAV and FOG products (which include same non-defense related FOG sales) declined 62% and 29%, respectively, from the six months ended June 30, 2011 to the six months ended June 30, 2012.
+For example, sales of our FOG products (which include some non-defense related FOG sales) declined 10% from the nine months ended September 30, 2011 to the nine months ended September 30, 2012.
 There can be no assurances that government responses to the disruptions in the economy will remedy these problems.
 As a result of these and other factors, customers could slow or suspend spending on our products and services.
 We may also incur increased credit losses and need to increase our allowance for doubtful accounts, which would have a negative impact on our earnings and financial condition.
 We cannot predict the timing, duration or ultimate impact of this downturn.
 We expect our business to continue to be adversely impacted by this downturn.

 Net sales of many of our mobile communications products are largely generated by discretionary consumer spending, and demand for these products may demonstrate slower growth or decline as a result of continuing weak regional and global economic conditions.
 Consumer spending tends to decline during recessionary periods and may decline at other times.
 Some consumers have chosen not to purchase our mobile communications products due to a perception that they are luxury items, and this could continue.
-As global and regional economic conditions change, including the general level of interest rates, fluctuating oil prices and demand for durable consumer products, demand for our products could continue to be materially and adversely affected.
+As global and regional economic conditions change, including uncertainty regarding the U.S. "fiscal cliff," overseas sovereign debt crisis, the general level of interest rates, fluctuating oil prices and demand for durable consumer products, demand for our products could continue to be materially and adversely affected.